intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/vertical-federated-learning/vfl.md

 #### 3.2 Start aesm service

-Execute below script in both leader and follower container:
+Start the aesm service in both the leader and follower containers:

 ```
 /root/start_aesm_service.sh